companieshouse/chs-dev/README.md

   $ chs-dev state export NAME

 ARGUMENTS
-  NAME  Specify the export file name using letters, numbers, and optional underscores.
+  NAME  Specify the export file name using letters, numbers, and optional underscores or hypens.

 DESCRIPTION
   Export the current state of chs-dev as a named file into the 'exported_state_cache' directory.
 This is useful when you